Section III: Academic Standards

 Revised Aug 2007

-- With the permission of the Dean, a student other than a dual degree candidate may normally apply toward the requirements for the J.D. degree [see Rule 2-1] courses of suitable academic rigor totaling not more than three credits offered in other divisions of the University.
-[See Rule 3-1(4) with respect to grading of such a course.]
-For purposes of interpretation of the phrase "suitable academic rigor," courses at the 100 level and above shall presumptively be deemed to be suitably rigorous.
-In addition, courses in foreign languages shall presumptively be deemed sufficiently rigorous regardless of their level.
-Students may petition the Administrative Committee for permission to apply not more than an additional three credits toward the J.D. requirements under this rule.
-Such application must be accompanied by supporting documentation demonstrating that the entire group of courses taken in other divisions contributes substantially to the student's legal education.
+- With the permission of the Dean, a student other than a dual-degree candidate may normally apply toward the requirements for the J.D. degree [see Rule 2‐1] a course or courses of suitable academic rigor offered in other divisions of the University totaling not more than the equivalent of three Law credits.
+[See Rule 3‐1(4) with respect to grading of such a course.]
+For purposes of interpretation of the phrase “suitable academic rigor,” courses at the 500 level and above shall presumptively be deemed to be suitably rigorous.
+Students may obtain permission to enroll in courses below the 500 level, but such courses will not apply toward the requirements for the J.D. degree.
+Students may petition the Administrative Committee for permission to apply not more than the equivalent of an additional three Law credits toward the J.D. requirements under this rule.
+Such application must be accompanied by supporting documentation demonstrating that the entire group of courses taken in other divisions contributes substantially to the student’s legal education.

 - A candidate for a dual degree in an approved program may apply twelve credits successfully completed in the second discipline toward the requirements for the J.D. degree [see Rule 2-1], provided that the student satisfactorily completes the requirements set out for the joint program by the faculty conferring the second degree.